-- The total funding amount for a Mentored Research Training Grant is \$175,000. - Year one will be paid up to \$75,000.
-Year two will be paid up to \$100,000. - Quarterly grant payments are made to the institution, not directly to the award recipient. - Award renewal for the second year is contingent on the FAER Board of Directors' favorable review of the interim report.
+- The total funding amount for a Mentored Research Training Grant is \$250,000. - Year one will be paid up to \$125,000.
+Year two will be paid up to \$125,000. - \$2,000 of the application budget must be designated for participation in the FAER MRTG Annual Meeting - Yearly grant payments are made to the institution, not directly to the award recipient. - Award renewal for the second year is contingent on the FAER Grant Management Committee's favorable review of the interim report.